 It’s smarter to just keep reading our blog so you’ll always know what you can and cannot do when using one!

 10. Using The Lowest Setting For An Excessively Long Time

 If you leave your blender on too long while using the lowest setting then this could also result in a smell from motor since it’s constantly working at maximum capacity without much rest in between.

-Avoid burning out your blender, just turn it off before you need to leave the house and then come back later or whenever you can since this might save your blender from burnout.
+So, if your Ninja blender smells like smoke, just turn it off before you need to leave the room next time and then come back later or whenever you can since this might save your blender from burnout.